 The Cuyahoga County Solid Waste District is the public agency helping the people of Cuyahoga County reduce, reuse and recycle at home, at work and in their communities.
-We serve as the leading resource in the County for information, expertise and programs that support sustainable materials management and reduce the environmental impact of waste.
+They serve as the leading resource in the County for information, expertise and programs that support sustainable materials management and reduce the environmental impact of waste.
 Visit www.CuyahogaRecycles.org or call (216) 443-3749 to learn how to recycle in your community and discover other recycling and disposal options.

 5 Ways to Recycle Right

 Done correctly, recycling is an easy way to make a difference in preserving the planet.